Also called flaccid child syndrome, it is a condition of decreased muscle tone caused by many situations.

 Low muscle tone can be caused by various conditions and often indicates an underlying central nervous system disorder, a genetic disorder, or a muscle disorder.

 Muscle tone is the amount of tension or resistance to movement in a muscle.

 It is not the same as muscle weakness, which is a reduction in the strength of a muscle but can coexist with muscle weakness.

 Muscle tone indicates a muscle’s ability to respond to a stretch.

-For example, if the flexed arm of a normal-toned child straightens quickly, the flexor muscle of the arm (biceps) will contract rapidly in response.
+For example, if the flexed arm of a normal-toned child straightens quickly, the flexor muscle of the component (biceps) will contract rapidly in response.

-Once the stimulus is removed, the muscle then relaxes and returns to its normal resting state.
+Once the stimulus is removed, the muscle relaxes and returns to its normal resting state.

-A child with low muscle tone has muscles that are slow to start a muscle contraction.
+A child with a low muscle tone has slow muscles to start a muscle contraction.